jeremyraby/courseNotes/excel/excel.md

       - see [here](/Users/jeremyraby/Documents/development/courseNotes/excel/namedCells.jpg)
     - There is also a "Name Manager" in the Formulas tab --> Defined Names group where you can update the formula or cell name
   - Can also name ranges
+- Macros
+  - By default, when recording macros, the cell that was active during the first step will *always* will be used when that macro is run later. *However* you can select Developer tab --> Use Relative References *before* recording the macro so you can run the macro in whichever cell you wish.